This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 It's a Petri dish.

-Detroit is a petri dish for what happens with unchecked liberal Democrat power and control for decades.
+Detroit is a Petri dish for what happens with unchecked liberal Democrat power and control for decades.

-The idea that that more police officers or firefighters would bring the city back, it's just that's it would give Obama more control and more power, have more bureaucrats and so forth, and more union members and more dues and more campaign contributions to him and the Democrats, but that's about it.
+The idea that more police officers or firefighters would bring the city back, it's just that it would give Obama more control and more power, have more bureaucrats and so forth, and more union members and more dues and more campaign contributions to him and the Democrats, but that's about it.

 And that's what Detroit's good for for them.

-That's the real crying shame here is the value of Detroit to people like Obama is as many union people paying dues that end up being donated to Democrats as possible to heck with on the ground circumstances of people who live there.
+That's the real crying shame here is the value of Detroit to people like Obama is as many union people paying dues that end up being donated to Democrats as possible to heck with on-the-ground circumstances of people who live there.

 Anyway, I'm starting to beat a dead horse here because you all get this.